Mangaluru on high alert, entry restricted at Thalappady border

 Mangaluru, Dec 20: Entry of those coming from Kerala to this city was restricted at Thalappady border as police were checking identity cards before allowing them in emergency cases.

-Mangaluru is on high alert after Thursday's violence and public are advised not to move out of their houses, sources said.
-At least 50 men and women who had arrived by a trainfrom Kerala were taken into custody for trying to enter the city without identity cards.
+Mangaluru is on high alert after Thursday's violence and the public are advised not to move out of their houses, sources said.
+At least 50 men and women who had arrived by a train from Kerala were taken into custody for trying to enter the city without identity cards.

 Media persons were also detained for entering the premises of the Government Wenlock hospital where the post- mortem of those killed in the firing on Thursday was underway.
 Their cameras and mobile phones were also seized.